-A. $\underline{\text{Policy}}$ .
+- A. Policy.
 It shall be the policy of the county to fill vacancies in the classified service, as far as practicable, by promotion.
 To this end, closed examinations may be held at the call and under the direction of the County Administrator.
+Any such examinations shall be validated pursuant to the Uniform Guidelines on Employee Selection Procedures. - B. Political or Partisan Endorsement Prohibited.